QNetITQ/WaveFox/README.md

 - `userChrome.PinnedTabsWidthHighIncrease-Enabled`

 ### One Line
 The toolbar uses as much space as is needed for its contents.
 Leave only the most necessary elements.
 Place the optional ones in the hidden menu.
+Photon and Legacy Chrome styles have a compact look.
 ![Снимок](https://user-images.githubusercontent.com/85301851/181300272-d1ecfc93-898a-4eb3-80b9-9974fc471b45.PNG)

-##### v1.5.109
-- `userChrome.OneLine-Enabled` (Proton Tabs Only)
-  - `userChrome.ResponsiveBookmarksBar-Enabled` (In this mode, the bookmarks bar will never take up more than 20% of the available screen space)

-##### v1.5.110
-Photon and Legacy Chrome styles have a compact look.
 - `userChrome.OneLine.TabBarFirst.Enabled`
 - `userChrome.OneLine.NavBarFirst.Enabled`
 - `browser.tabs.inTitlebar` (Enable this key if there are problems with window control buttons.
 Set the value to 0)